William A.G. Dade: Career

 Admitted to the bar by 1805, Dade would practice in Prince William County, Virginia and adjoining counties, initially living in Dumfries before the port silted up, then moving inland to near Brent Town when the county seat moved.
 In June 1805, local judges appointed Dade as Commonwealth's attorney (prosecutor), and he continued to hold that public office until he was elected judge as described below.
 Dade owned 3 slaves in the 1810 federal census (shortly before his father's death), and eight slaves a decade later (including a boy and girl younger than 14 years old).

 Prince William County voters elected Dade as one of the men representing them in the Virginia House of Delegates in 1807, and he was succeeded by his investor partner John Howe Peyton, who had a much longer political career, albeit mostly after moving to Augusta County, Virginia.
-In 1812, Dade won election to the Virginia state senate, but did not serve a full term.
-Fellow legislators elected him as judge for the Third Judicial District, which included Tidewater counties once part of the Northern Neck Proprietary, from Prince William, Stafford and Fairfax Counties to Westmoreland and King George Counties.
-Judge Dade continued serving in that post until his death.
+In 1812, Dade was elected to the Virginia State Senate but did not serve a full term.
+Fellow legislators elected him as judge for the Third Judicial District, which included Tidewater counties formerly part of the Northern Neck Proprietary, spanning from Prince William, Stafford, and Fairfax Counties to Westmoreland and King George Counties.
+Judge Dade continued to serve in this position until his death.

 Interested in promoting education, and as a father with children, Dade served as trustee for the new academy established in Dumfries before the town's decline.
 He also gathered a library of more than 400 volumes, mostly on legal topics.
 In 1818 the General Assembly appointed Dade as one of the six men authorized to determine the location of the University of Virginia.
 Other committee members included former Virginia governor and U.S. President, Thomas Jefferson, and former U.S. President James Madison.
 When the school was organized, Jefferson offered Dade a position as professor of law, but Dade declined, citing the personal sacrifices that would be required of him, given that he had been "tolerably well established" in his career.

 When the Virginia General Assembly decided to call a convention to revise the state constitution, Dade received the most votes among candidate in the large district approximating that for his judicial duties.
 However, he grew ill and did not travel to Richmond to attend what became the Virginia Constitutional Convention of 1829-1830.
 Instead, he resigned on the day the convention opened, October 5, 1829.
 A week later, the other three delegates for the district chose Alexander F. Rose as his replacement.

-Dade was also a planter, like his father, and he and John H. Peyton also invested in mortgages.
-Dade came to own about 1000 acres in Prince William County, which he farmed using enslaved labor.
-Dade raised wheat, as well as cattle, sheep, hogs and horse.
-He owned more than 40 slaves by his death.
+Dade was also a planter, like his father, and, together with John H. Peyton, invested in mortgages.
+He came to own about 1,000 acres in Prince William County, which he farmed using enslaved labor.
+Dade raised wheat as well as cattle, sheep, hogs, and horses, and he owned more than 40 slaves by the time of his death.